serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 ### Step 3: Create GraphQL schema

-Feel free to check out out the [complete sample schema](https://github.com/serverless/serverless-graphql/blob/master/app-backend/dynamodb/schema.js) we're using to build this mini Twitter app.
+Feel free to check out the [complete sample schema](https://github.com/serverless/serverless-graphql/blob/master/app-backend/dynamodb/schema.js) we're using to build this mini Twitter app.

 For this post, I am going to focus on a subset of the schema to keep things simple.